esaruoho/paketti-manual/README.md

 ---
-### 2024-10-27 - esaruoho

-Improvement: "Capture Nearest Instrument and Octave" has now received the following upgrades:
+### 2024-10-27 - Improvement: "Capture Nearest Instrument and Octave"
-39. After selecting the nearest instrument, if you run the script again, it shows the Sample Editor.
+- After selecting the nearest instrument, if you run the script again, it shows the Sample Editor.
-40. If you're already in the nearest instrument, and Sample Editor is showing, then back to Pattern Editor and Automation
+- If you're already in the nearest instrument, and Sample Editor is showing, then back to Pattern Editor and Automation
-41. If you're already in the nearest instrument, and Pattern Editor and Automation are showing, then show Track DSPs.
+- If you're already in the nearest instrument, and Pattern Editor and Automation are showing, then show Track DSPs.
 (Related to some discussions at https://forum.renoise.com/t/sample-selection/20837, so 2007.. )

 ---